TlkW/Better_discord_themes/README.md

 https://user-images.githubusercontent.com/110054625/181306673-320e3a8b-2717-40ab-81d6-78a5b444260a.mp4

-## Agora que os avisos já foram dados, vá agora para a aba  [Themes](https://github.com/TlkW/Better_discord_themes/tree/main/Themes) ou clique aqui.
+### Agora que os avisos já foram dados, vá agora para a aba Themes ou [clique aqui](https://github.com/TlkW/Better_discord_themes/tree/main/Themes).

 <details>
   <summary><b>Click here to view in English:</b></summary>
   <br/>

-## Introducion:
+## 🚀 Introducion:

-Today, I'm going to show you the best discord themes, for you who have doubts, which one to use.
+> Today, I'm going to show you the best discord themes, for you who have doubts, which one to use.

-## About the themes:
+## 📌 About the themes:

 Here are some themes that can completely change your discord or add a little thing or two.